connochio/ambient_music_documentation/Documentation/Setup/README.md

 - [Media Players](https://github.com/connochio/ambient_music_documentation/tree/main/Documentation/Setup#media-players) - Required

 To start using the Ambient Music system, at least one playlist and at least one media player is required to be set up.
+Some automations to call the Ambient Music services are also required, and the system will be automatic from then on.

+Blueprints for some starter automations can be found in [the blueprints documentation](https://github.com/connochio/ambient_music_documentation/tree/main/Documentation/Blueprints).

-Optionally, blockers can be configured that can control when Ambient Music is active or not.
+Optionally, blockers can be configured that can more finely control when Ambient Music is active or not.
 <br />
 <br />